FAQs

 Employee contributions to their HSA account can be changed throughout the calendar year.
 To change your pretax contribution to your Health Savings Account, log into BenefitFocus and navigate to the health savings account section.

 HSA Bank administers all of Purdue’s spending and savings accounts.
-(FSA, LPFSA, HSA, HRA, DCFSA) To check the balance of your spending or savings account, log into your HSA Bank online account.
+(FSA, LPFSA, HSA, HRA, DCFSA) To check your spending or savings account balance, log into your HSA Bank online account.
 (If you have not already done so, you will need to register your account first.)

 Contributions to voluntary retirement accounts with Fidelity Investments must be made directly with Fidelity.
-You can do so by logging into your Fidelity net benefits account or contacting Fidelity at 800-343-0860 for assistance.
+You can log into your Fidelity net benefits account or contact Fidelity at (800) 343-0860 for assistance.

 Employee Wellness

-An HRA is a Health Reimbursement Account.
-HRA accounts are similar to flexible spending accounts (FSA).
+An HRA is a Health Reimbursement Arrangement account.
+HRAs are similar to Flexible Spending Accounts (FSA).
 The funds in this account can be used for qualified medical, vision, prescription and dental expenses you pay out of pocket, like funds in a Flexible Spending Account (FSA).

 You will have until the end of the year (or termination/loss of benefits date) to incur eligible expenses and 90 days from December 31 (or termination/loss of benefits date) to submit claims for reimbursement.